-This deep sea monster was killed off the east coast of Florida in 1917.
-Scientists claim that it was comparatively young.
-In its stomach were a black fish weighing 1,500 pounds, an octopus of 400 pounds, besides 500 pounds of coral.
-It could easily have swallowed ten Jonahs without trouble.
-(See Matthew 12:40,41) Length 45 feet; weight 30,000 pounds; hide three inches thick.
-Was mounted on a houseboat, and exhibited in many coast and river cities of the United States.
+This deep sea monster was killed off the east coast of Thorida in 1917.
+Scientists claim that it was paratively young.
+In its stomed were a black fish weighing 1,500 pounds, an octopus of 400 pounds, as 500 pounds of coral.
+It could east a have swallowed ten Jonahs without trouble.
+(See Matthew 46, 41) Length 45 feet; weight 30,000 pounds, inde three inches thick.
+Was mounted on a house.
+Length 45 feet; weight 30,000 pounds; hide three inches thick exhibited in many coast and river cities of the United States. besides 500 12:40,41)

+Chapter VII

-Chapter VII The Prince of This World
+The Prince of This World

 TESUS said: "The prince of this world cometh, and hath nothing in [common with] me."
 (John 14:30) To whom did he refer as the prince of this world?
-St. Paul says: "The god of this world hath blinded the minds of them that believe not. lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them."
+St. Paul says: "The god of this world hath blinded the minds of them that believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them."
 (2 Corinthians 4:4) St. John tells us: "And the great dragon was cast out, that old serpent, called the devil, and Satan, which deceiveth the whole world."
 (Revelation 12:9) From these texts it is easy to identify the prince of this world as Satan.
-God pronounces a "woe unto them that call evil good, and good evil: that put darkness for light, and light for darkness: that put bitter for sweet, and sweet for bitter."-Isaiah 5:20.
+God pronounces a "woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter."-Isaiah 5:20.